Indiana State Board of Education

-- Note: Schools that submitted an appeal under these guidelines that was received prior to 11:59 pm EST on February 24, 2020 will have their A-F letter grade embargoed until resolved.
+- Note: Schools that submitted an appeal under these guidelines that was received prior to 11:59 pm EDT on September 22, 2020 had their A-F letter grade embargoed until resolved.

 - The State Board placed grades on October 7, 2020.
-A second appeal window closed on October 30 and schools had until 11:59 pm EDT on March 27, 2020 to appeal.
-The grades will have been released already at the board meeting on the March 4.
+A second appeal window closed on October 30 and schools had until 11:59 pm EDT on that day to appeal.
+The grades were released on October 7, 2020.

 Please submit questions to the Indiana State Board of Education at the following email address: Applications@sboe.in.gov

 Applications for an accountability baseline reset are solicited annually from school corporations and accredited non-public schools.
 Applications will be considered on a rolling basis within a prescribed window.
 Each applicant will then have an opportunity to respond to the State’s initial determination, including a chance to submit additional artifacts and/or evidence in response to the initial determination.
 State officials will review any additional information and issue a final determination no later than September 10.